TVGArt/GAM305_TeamA/README.md

 Level Designer/World Builder: This role will oversee the overall level design.

 ## Module Two Team Project Plan
-Engine:
+Engine: Unreal Engine
-Scenario:
-Brainstorm on content based on the preferred scenario in the design document.
-### Top Down
+Chosen Scenario: Top Down

-Level Elements:
-Required (all):
-• Starting Location: This is where the player will spawn at the beginning.
-• Level Goal: This is the “finish line” or “goal” of the level.
-• Overall story to go with the designed theme; this will provide depth to the level.
-Additional Elements (choose 4 tasks):
-• Player Power-up Pickups (health, power ups, etc.) (at least 3 unique types, can be placed around the level)
-• Player Equipment Pickups (armor, weapons, ammo, etc.) (minimum 3 armor, 3 weapons; placed around the level)
-• Enemies (Moving) (2 types, can be moving on platforms or jumping around)
-• Enemies (Stationary) (2 types, will not move)
-• Enemies (Bosses) (special enemy that will attack player in a unique way) (minimum 1)
+### Game
+- Starting Location: Player spawns inside a crypt/coffin
+- Level Goal: The player goal is to get to a supreme human that is guarded nearby.
+They are of a royal bloodline such as Hellsing.
+- Storyline: WIP
+  - The player is a vampire that wakes in a crypt and seeks to drain the human that is being guarded.
+They will have to get through multiple rooms, each of which contains a piece of a key to open the door to the human.
+- Elements
+  - Player Power-up Pickups:
+    - Blood Vial
+    - Bandages
+    - Transformation Potion
+      - Researching options for bat, rat, mist, invisibility
+  - Enemies (Moving):
+    - Wandering Guards
+    - (TBD)
-• Obstacles (Stationary): (4 unique types, scattered about the level.
+  - Obstacles (Stationary): (4 unique types, scattered about the level.
 Will block player or cause an effect)
-• Obstacles (Moving): (3 unique types; scattered about the level.
-Will harm player or cause an effect)
-• Obstacles (Traps): (2 unique types; scattered about the level.
-Will cause a negative effect on player)

-Create a schedule or timeline for developing your game based on due dates outlined within the course.
-Determine the development goals for the Alpha and Beta Stage submissions (which assets/elements should be in place and what level of functionality you are going to use to track the project progress in the Alpha and Beta stages).
+  - Obstacles (Moving):
+    - Swinging Axes
+    - Spike traps: popping out of the walls or floor
+    - Saw blades running across ground
+  - Obstacles (Traps):
+    - TBD

+### Timeline
+- 9/14:
+  - Level Designer, Artist, and Programmer will research 2D vs 3D options and determine which type of art they prefer
+  - Artist will present concept art
+  - UI/UX and Artist will communicate on art styles to be sure that art styles are balanced
+- Alpha version will be completed by end of Week 4 (9/26)
+- Alpha minimum viable product:
+ - Alpha should have art consistent with fast prototype styles - basic shapes and models
+  - Programming
+    - Player Character:
+      - Movement, pickups, health increases/decreases on proper interaction
+    - Moving Enemies:
+      - Enemies that wander
+    - Moving obstacles:
+      - Swinging obstacle with collision/damage dealing
+  - Level design:
+    - Plans and layout for 5 rooms
+  - Artist:
+    - Player character design
+    - Level art
+    - item drop art
+  - UI/UX/GUI:
+    - Main Menu functionality: play game button, credits button
+- Beta minimum viable product:
+  - Player character takes and gives damage
+  - Player picks up items and effects are properly applied
+  - Enemies sense and attack player
+  - Obstacles affect character and are appropriately animated
+  - Main menu functions
+  - Pause menu functions

 Communication : Discord and Email
-Frequency of Meetings: 2x a week on call, regular communication through discord chat Choose a method for assigning and reporting on specific task items.
+Frequency of Meetings: 2x a week on call, regular communication through discord chat